-Sports medicine clinic- Athletic trainers work with patient treatment and rehabilitation, provide athletic training coverage for a high school or college and conduct coaches' workshops and other sports medicine educational programs.
+- Sports medicine clinics.
+Athletic trainers work with patients, providing treatment and rehabilitation, providing athletic training coverage for a high school or college, and conducting coaches' workshops and other sports medicine educational programs.

-College level - athletic trainer covers practice sessions and home and away competitions, supervises the educational experiences of student trainers, and may teach sports medicine classes.
+- Colleges.
+Athletic trainers cover practice sessions and home and away competitions, supervise the educational experiences of athletic training students, and may teach athletic training education classes.

-Professional level-athletic trainers work year-round with male and female professional sports teams, including football, basketball, baseball, and hockey.
+- Professional sports teams.
+Athletic trainers work year-round with male and female professional sports teams, such as football, basketball, baseball, hockey and more.

-The field of athletic training has grown very large.
-In addition to sports teams, companies have started to hire athletic trainers as a service to employees.
-Employment can also be found in the armed forces, dance companies, sales and as physician extenders.
+The field of athletic training has grown very large in the last 20 years.
+In addition to sports teams, companies have started to hire athletic trainers as a medical service to employers and their employees.
+Employment can also be found in the armed forces, dance companies, medical sales and as physician extenders.

 Salary is dependent upon many factors, including level of education, employment setting and experience.
 According to the 2011 National Athletic Trainers' Association salary survey, the average annual salary for full-time athletic trainers is $51,483, which is dependent on level of education, job setting, job location and years of experience.